m-bock/purescript-classless-arbitrary/README.md

 At this moment we have some powerful combinators to create Generators for most of the common data structures that we use in a program.
 And we have fine grained control over how each piece of a type should be generated.
-The downside of it is, that it we have to manually write the Generators for each type.
+The downside of it is, that we have to manually write the Generators for each type.
 As the name suggests, this "classless" package does not provide a type class.
 But you can define a type class yourself.
 And the package is designed to make this as boilerplate free as possible.
-The advantage of defining the type class at your side is that you can write instances for every type without the headache of orphan instances ans Newtype wrappers.
+The advantage of defining the type class at your side is that you can write instances for every type without the headache of orphan instances and Newtype wrappers.

 Let's see how this works:
 ```hs